 The process started weeks earlier with proposals from 40 students and postdocs.
 The 30 students who made that first cut then went on to prepare their pitches with one-on-one help from staff at the Office of Career Strategy, which sponsored the competition.
 Matthew Piva, a graduate student in neuroscience and a McDougal Graduate Career Fellow, organized the event with four other McDougal Fellows.

 The idea for the three-minute (3MT) competition emerged from the University of Queensland in Australia in 2008.
-Over the next two years it spread to other universities in Australia and New Zealand, and since 2011, 3MT competitions have been held at more than 350 universities in 59 countries.
-This was the first time one has been held at Yale.
+Over the next two years it spread to other universities in Australia and New Zealand, and since 2011, 3MT competitions have been held in more than 350 universities in 59 countries.
+This was the first time it has been held at Yale.

 Levi Smith, a student in cell biology, won second place for his research on Alzheimer’s disease.
 The disease, he said, leads to a “dying brain poisoned by amyloid beta.”

 Yungqi Gu, a student in molecular, cellular, and developmental biology, took third place for his study of how bacteria defy the laws of physics to attach themselves to human skin.